SoGoSurvey’s Plan for GDPR Compliance

 Our Security Infrastructure and Certifications

 Protecting our customers’ information and their users’ privacy is extremely important to us.
 As a cloud-based company entrusted with some of our customers’ most valuable data, we’ve set high standards for security.
-Our infrastructure is covered by several security certifications such as SOC 2, SOC 3 and ISO 27001 (information security management system) and ISO 27018 (for protecting personal data in the cloud).
+Our infrastructure is covered by several security certifications such as SOC 2, SOC 3 and ISO 27001 (information security management system).

 In accordance with GDPR requirements around security incident notifications, SoGoSurvey will continue to meet its obligations and offer contractual assurances.

 If you’d like to learn more about SoGoSurvey’s security policies and procedures, please see our security page.
-It provides detailed information on how we approach security, and includes a white paper on how SoGoSurvey ensures user data security in particular.
+It provides detailed information on how we approach security, and how SoGoSurvey ensures user data security in particular.

 International Data Transfers: Privacy Shield and Contractual Terms

 To comply with E.U. data protection laws around international data transfer mechanisms, we self-certify under the E.U.-U.S. Privacy Shield and the Swiss-U.S. Privacy Shield.
 These frameworks were developed to establish a way for companies to comply with data protection requirements when transferring personal data from the European Union and Switzerland to the United States.